jacquerie/stop-the-bullshit/README.md

 > https://news.ycombinator.com/item?id=12999887

 I don't and won't care about websites that stretch the truth to accommodate an agenda, whichever the agenda.
-I also won't include satire website, because my objective isn't teaching critical thinking, it's just filtering some spam.
+I also won't include satire websites, because my objective isn't teaching critical thinking, it's just filtering some spam.

 ## Author ##